 Darren Millis, Head of the Commercial Property Team at Geoffrey Leaver Solicitors, talks about the links between the firm and Buckingham Choral Society.
 Darren has had an association with Buckingham Choral Society since 2014, and Geoffrey Leaver Solicitors has been proud to sponsor its concerts in recent years.
 In our busy modern lives it is…

 Have the curtains been pulled on overlooking?

-Darren Millis, Head of the Commercial Property team at Geoffrey Leaver, looks at the recent case of Fearn v The Board of Trustees of the Tate Gallery in the Court of Appeal The recent court case between the Tate Gallery and the owners of apartments adjacent to the Tate Gallery has been extremely newsworthy.
-The…
+Darren Millis, Commercial Property Partner, looks at the recent case of Fearn v The Board of Trustees of the Tate Gallery in the Court of Appeal.

 Darren Millis, privileged to be a trustee at Milton Keynes Museum